 Whether you're searching for work or on a work term, you'll be assigned a co-op advisor who can help answer your questions and direct you toward additional supports.
 Not sure who your co-op advisor is, or how to get in touch?
 Visit the link below!

-Attend appointments, workshops and drop-in sessions with the Centre for Career Action
+Attend appointments, workshops and drop-in sessions with the Centre for Career Development

 Meet with a career advisor to discuss anything related to your professional development, including: